 What is the fee to renew my certification?

 The certification renewal fee is $79.00 every two years.
-SPIN members receive a 50% discount off the renewal fee (Effective January 1, 2016).
+SPIN members receive a 50% discount off the renewal fee.
 Learn more about certification renewal here.

 Is my certification valid outside of my home state or country?

-Yes, the Spinning Instructor Certification is globally recognized and you can teach anywhere the Spinning Instructor Certification is accepted, which is almost everywhere!
-However, should you relocate or decide to teach in a different country, be mindful to research the local government and health ministry regulations to determine if any additional requirements are needed.
+Yes, the Spinning Instructor Certification is globally recognized, so you can teach at any Official Spinning Facility on the planet!
+However, should you relocate or decide to teach in a different country, be mindful to research the local government and health ministry regulations to determine if any additional certification requirements are needed.

 How can I find a job as a Spinning® Instructor?

-The best type of studio or facility to apply your trade is an Official Spinning Facility.
-Official Spinning facilities use Spinner® bikes (the official indoor cycling bike of the Spinning program), only employ certified Spinning instructors, and are allowed to post job openings on Spinning.com.
-Visit our Job Board on Spinning.com to search for open instructor positions in your area.
+The best studios or facilities to apply your trade is at an Official Spinning Facility.
+Official Spinning Facilities are unique in that they only use Spinner® bikes (the official indoor cycling bike of the Spinning program) and only have Certified Spinning Instructors leading their indoor cycling classes.